Session 2 - Module A: Advanced LangChain Patterns¶

 )

-The research agent gets specialized tools for information gathering and dedicated memory to maintain context across research sessions.
+The data ingestion agent gets specialized tools for data validation and quality checking with dedicated memory to maintain context across data ingestion sessions.

 llm=self.llm,